A swimming pool makes the difference between owning an attractive property and your house losing value.

 Halogen lights are highly sought-after, proving more powerful than incandescent bulbs.
-They use 20% less energy, but that doesn’t affect the output, so rest assured; your pool will be well-lit throughout the night.
+They use 20% less energy, but that doesn’t affect the output, so rest assured; that your pool area will be well-lit throughout the night.

 These lights use filament heating technology, producing a yellow glow similar to incandescent lights.
 So, how are they different?
-The answer lies in the name because halogen lights have halogen gas inside their bulbs.
-This gas allows the light to operate at higher temperatures inside a much smaller area, ideal for poolside lighting.
+The answer lies in the name because traditional halogen lights have halogen gas inside their bulbs.
+This gas allows the pool light to operate at higher temperatures inside a much smaller area, ideal for poolside lighting.

-Halogens had lost their charm over the years because of higher costs and shorter lifespans.
+Halogens have lost their charm over the years because of higher costs and shorter lifespans.
 But with help from the latest technology, they are slowly making a comeback in a different form, which we’ll discuss next.

 1. Flush-Mounted Underwater LEDs

-2. Flush-Mounted Underwater Halogen Lights
+2. Flush-Mounted Underwater Halogen Pool Lights

 Another fantastic flush-mounted option is underwater halogens, which are extremely powerful.
 You need not purchase too many lights since a few of these tiny bulbs are sufficient for lighting the pool.